ahmadjana/Foundatinal-benchmark/README.md

-Foundational benchmark:  is   generated  using Unified foundational ontology (UFO).
+Foundational benchmark:  is   generated  using Unified foundational ontology (UFO)[1].

 We claim that a top-level ontology gives a common and recurring shape to both data and queries – our benchmark shows  how  an  index  based  on  OWL  representation  of  UFO implemented  invarious  triple  stores  can  help  making  SPARQL  evaluation  more  efficient  oversuch data.